Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Introduction

-We propose to use the Lie-Trotter (LT) or the Strang (S) splitting schemes for statistical inference.
-These numerical approximations were first suggested for ordinary differential equations (ODEs) \citep{SplitingCompositionODE, SplitingMethods}, but are straightforwardly extended to SDEs \citep{BukwarSamsonTamborrinoTubikanec2021}.
-Although splitting schemes are frequently used for ODEs, they were only recently introduced for SDEs.
-A few studies have investigated numerical properties \citep{SplitingStochasticIntegrators, StochasticJansenRit, SplittingStochasticLandauLifsitz, BukwarSamsonTamborrinoTubikanec2021}, however, the statistical part is missing.
-To the best of our knowledge, only \citet{SpectralABC} are using splitting schemes for statistical inference in combination with approximate Bayesian computation.
+We propose to use the LT or the S splitting schemes for statistical inference.
+These numerical approximations were first suggested for ordinary differential equations (ODEs) {(see for example,} \citet{SplitingMethods, SplitingCompositionODE}), but {their extension} to SDEs {is straightforward}.
+A few studies have investigated numerical properties \citep{Bensoussan1992ApproximationOS, StochasticJansenRit, SplittingStochasticLandauLifsitz, BukwarSamsonTamborrinoTubikanec2021}. {\citet{Viorel1988} applied LT splitting on nonlinear optimal control problems, while \citet{HopkinsWong1986} used it for nonlinear filtering. \citet{Bou-RabeeOwhadi2010, AbdulleVilmartZygalakis2015} used LT splitting to investigate conditions for preserving the measure of the ergodic nonlinear Langevin equations.
+Recently, \citet{Brehier2023analysis} showed that LT splitting successfully preserved positivity for a class of nonlinear stochastic heat equations with multiplicative space-time white noise.
+Additional studies on the application of splitting schemes to SDEs include those by \citet{misawa2001lie, MilsteinTretyakov2003, leimkuhler2015molecular, AlamoSanzSerna2016, BréhierLudovic2019}.} {Regarding statistical applications,} to the best of our knowledge, only \citet{SpectralABC, ditlevsen2023network} {used} splitting schemes for {parametric} inference in combination with Approximate Bayesian Computation, and \citet{Ditlevsenx2} used it for prediction of a forthcoming collapse in the climate.

-This paper contains five main contributions.
-First, we propose new, efficient, easy-to-implement, and computationally fast estimators for multidimensional nonlinear SDEs.
-Second, we prove convergence of the S-splitting scheme.
-Third, we prove consistency and asymptotic normality for the new estimators under the less restrictive assumption of one-sided Lipschitz.
-This requires original ideas for the proofs.
-Fourth, we show that the estimators work for a stochastic version of the chaotic Lorenz system.
-Only estimators for the deterministic system have previously been proposed.
-Fifth, we compare the new estimators to four likelihood-based estimators from literature in a simulation study, comparing accuracy, precision, and computational speed.
+This paper presents five main contributions: \begin{enumerate} \item We introduce two new efficient, easy-to-implement, and computationally fast estimators for multidimensional nonlinear SDEs. \item We establish $L^p$ convergence of the S splitting scheme. \item We prove consistency and asymptotic normality of the new estimators under the less restrictive assumption of one-sided Lipschitz.
+This proof requires innovative approaches. \item We demonstrate the estimators' performance in a stochastic version of the chaotic Lorenz system, in contrast to prior studies that primarily addressed the deterministic Lorenz system. \item We compare the new estimators to four discrete maximum likelihood estimators from the literature in a simulation study, comparing the accuracy and computational speed. \end{enumerate}